comcy/MimirLink/IMPLEMENTATION_NOTES.md

 ## 3. Core Implementation

 ### Main Layout (`App.tsx`)
-The main application layout is now a `flex` container, dividing the screen between a fixed-width side panel (`w-80`) and the main editor area (`flex-grow`).
+The main application layout is a `flex` container with a top menu bar and a main content area that is split between a fixed-width side panel and the editor.

+### Theming (`ThemeContext.tsx`)
+A `ThemeContext` provides the theme state (light/dark) and a toggle function to all components.
+The `App` component uses `createEffect` to apply the current theme class to the `body` element.

 ### Hybrid Editor (`src/frontend/src/components/HybridEditor.tsx`)
 The core logic is encapsulated in the `HybridEditor.tsx` component.
-It uses two separate `ViewPlugin`s for different concerns.
+It uses several `ViewPlugin`s for different concerns.

 #### `unifiedDecorationPlugin`
 This plugin, created via `EditorView.decorations.of()`, handles all Markdown-related styling and replacements by parsing the syntax tree.